madison-nicole/what-type-of-pokemon-gym-leader-are-you/README.md

 # What Type of Pokemon Gym Leader are You?
-This program is Buzzfeed-style quiz that tells you which type of gym leader you would be in the fictional universe of Pokemon.
+This program is a quiz that tells you which type of gym leader you would be in the fictional universe of Pokemon.

 ## Art Credits